 For instance, a stronger hull makes a larger popcorn.
 The stronger hull can hold onto more pressure, so once it’s released, the starch will expand more.
 Also, smaller kernels expand relatively more than larger ones do.
 A lower moisture content (up to a limit of course), will also increase size.
 If there is too much moisture the hull will break at a lower pressure, causing it to puff less.

 There are roughly two main shapes of popcorn: round vs. butterfly.
 Which shape your popcorn will take on really mostly depends on the properties of the corn you’re using.
+Which type you use will depend on your application, as we discuss when making caramel popcorn.

 Looking for the optimal popcorn?